vigneswaranit/Self-Driving-Car/README.md

 # Self-Driving-Car

 ## 00. Simple Lane Detection
-    - This Work is taken over from @Galen Ballew Medium Post.
+    - This Work is done based on @Galen Ballew Medium Post.